Frequently Asked Questions

 How are CI credits in LocalStack calculated?

-A CI key allows you to use LocalStack in your CI environment.
-Every activation of a CI key consumes one build credit.
+A CI Auth Token allows you to use LocalStack in your CI environment.
+Every activation with a CI Auth Token consumes one CI credit.
 This means that with every build triggered through the LocalStack container you will consume one credit.
 To understand the CI pricing across our product tiers, follow up with our LocalStack in CI documentation.

 What should I do if I cannot connect to LocalStack API?